If the Trivial File Transfer Protocol (TFTP) server is required, the TOSS TFTP daemon must be configured to operate in secure mode.

 |---|

 | Note: If TFTP is not required, it should not be installed.
-If TFTP is not installed, this is not applicable.
-Check if TFTP server is installed with the following command: $ sudo dnf list installed | grep tftp-server tftp-server.x86_64 x.x-x.el8 If tftp.server is installed, verify the TFTP daemon is configured to operate in secure mode with the following command: $ grep -i execstart /usr/lib/systemd/system/tftp.service ExecStart=/usr/sbin/in.tftpd -s /var/lib/tftpboot Note: The "-s" option ensures that the TFTP server only serves files from the specified directory, which is a security measure to prevent unauthorized access to other parts of the file system. |
+If TFTP is not installed, this rule is not applicable.
+Determine if TFTP server is installed with the following command: $ sudo dnf list installed | grep tftp-server tftp-server.x86_64 x.x-x.el8 Verify that the TFTP daemon, if tftp.server is installed, is configured to operate in secure mode with the following command: $ grep -i execstart /usr/lib/systemd/system/tftp.service ExecStart=/usr/sbin/in.tftpd -s /var/lib/tftpboot If TFTP is installed and is not documented with the information system security officer (ISSO) as an operational requirement, this is a finding.
+Note: The "-s" option ensures that the TFTP server only serves files from the specified directory, which is a security measure to prevent unauthorized access to other parts of the file system. |

 | ✔️ Fix |